 Sabine and Graham, the owners, live on site, able to assist with any questions or problems.
 They are delighted to transmit their knowledge and love of the region, and help you make the most of your holiday.

 On arrival you will receive your complimentary and personalized « welcome » hamper, food and necessities (for stays of a week or more), so that you will be able to start your holiday on the right footing with an aperitif (around the pool), wine, a light evening meal, and your first French style breakfast the following morning.

-Our aim is to make you feel thoroughly welcome as well as to provide quality self catering accommodation, and exclusive use of the gîte, pool (Graham sometimes does fall in), garden and BBQ, based on a weekly stay starting every Sunday.
+Our aim is to make you feel thoroughly welcome as well as to provide quality self catering accommodation, and exclusive use of the gîte, pool (Graham and Sabine do sometimes does fall in), garden and BBQ, based on a weekly stay, starting every Sunday.